8fold/site-joshbruce.com/content/private/essays-and-editorials/productivity-and-agility/content.md

 Agility would be measured by their ability to change direction, stop, or respond to another hazard.

-Agility depends on the frequency feedback (feedback loops) and your ability to interpret and adjust based on the feedback.
+Agility depends on the frequency of feedback (feedback loops) and your ability to interpret and adjust based on the feedback.

-If I go my entire life without receiving feedback on my negative behavior, if I ever do receive feedback on my negative behavior my agility may be low there.
-However, if I receive feedback everyday or hour, and I interpret and adjust, I hopefully improve my interactions with other humans.
+Let’s say I have some negative behavior.
+If I don’t receive feedback on that negative behavior for, say, a decade or longer then it will most likely be harder for me to adjust; low agility.
+I’m already sprinting with the habit.

 ## Productivity theater